J4NS-R/btrback/README.md

     {
       "questions": [
         {
+          "qid": 1,
           "question_text": "What motivates you?",
           "answer_type": "paragraph"
         },
         {
+          "qid": 2,
           "question_text": "What kind of bread are you?", "answer_type": "shorttext"
         },
         {
+          "qid": 3,
           "question_text": "How long is a piece of wood?", "answer_type": "double"
         },
         {
+          "qid": 4,
           "question_text": "How many jelly babies can you fit in your mouth?", "answer_type": "int"
         },
         {
+          "qid": 5,
           "question_text": "Write a short fibonacci program.
 Indicate the language at the top as a comment.", "answer_type": "code"
         }
       ]
     }

+The question ids (`qid`'s) are important for submitting an application.
 The array will be empty if the event does not exist, or no questions have been configured yet.

+#### POST /application/{stuno}/{eventid}

+Submit an application.

+Example request:

+    {
+      "answers": {
+        "1": "That which motivates any young man:\nLove.", "2": "Bokomo brown",
+        "3": 23.592,
+        "4": 5,
+        "5": "#python\n\ndef fib(n):\n  return -1\n"
+      }
+    }

+The keys are question id's, and the values are question answers.
+It is important that all questions for the event's application are filled in.
+Questions (including id's and answer types) for an event application are retrievable from the `/application_questions` endpoint.